vatpac-technology/sops/docs/terminal/sydney.md

 #### Assumptions
 - Nil wind
-- The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except as below
+- The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except:
     - The feeder fix for the MEPIL STAR is YAKKA
     - The feeder fix for the ODALE STAR is WELSH
 - Aircraft for the *opposite* parallel runway (eg, ODALE to 16L/34R) will overfly the field, then join a mid-field downwind
 - All aircraft are tracking via the ILS Initial Approach fix